Bloggify/github-calendar/README.md

 ## Thanks

  - Big thanks to [**@izuzak**](https://github.com/izuzak) for creating the [urlreq](https://github.com/izuzak/urlreq) project–the default proxy used by this library. :cake:
+ - Part of the CSS code was taken from the GitHub profile page to offer the same experience. :art:

 ## Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles: